OpenLiberty/sample-langchain4j/rag/README.md

-# LangChain4j in Jakarta EE and MicroProfile
+# Using RAG with LangChain4j in a Jakarta EE and MicroProfile Application

 This example demonstrates LangChain4J in a Jakarta EE / MicroProfile application on Open Liberty.
 The application is a chatbot built with LangChain4J and uses Jakarta CDI, Jakarta RESTful Web Services, Jakarta WebSocket, MicroProfile Config, MicroProfile Metrics, and MicroProfile OpenAPI features.
-The application allows to use models from either Github, Ollama, or Hugging Face.
+The application allows to use any model such as Github, Ollama, or Hugging Face.

 ## Prerequisites: